DanielaLaura/DanielaLaura.github.io/_posts/2019-09-27-Minimum-subset-of-Pandas.md

 ### Selection with at and iat
 Two additional indexers, at and iat, exist that select a single cell of a DataFrame.
 These provide a slight performance advantage over their analogous loc and iloc indexers.
 But, they introduce the additional burden of having to remember what they do.
-Also, for most data analyses, the increase in performance isnâ€™t useful unless itâ€™s being done at scale.
+Also, for most data analyses, the increase in performance isn’t useful unless it’s being done at scale.
 And if performance truly is an issue, then taking your data out of a DataFrame and into a NumPy array will give you a large performance gain.

 ### Performance comparison iloc vs iat vs NumPy
 Here we create a NumPy array with 100k rows and 5 columns containing random data.
 We then create a DataFrame out of it and make the selections.